InsaneAboutTNT/RushOfTheCube/README.md

 Only one thing... click to jump and avoid obstacles!

+Licensed under the MIT license.

 Images created in Inkscape, audio created in Audacity.

 ## Screenshots!
 ![](titlescreenshot.png)

-## License
-Licensed under the MIT license.